jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4)

 ### 4 Construction of statutory references
-Except where there is express provision to the contrary,—for example, a reference to paragraph (f) is to be construed as a reference to paragraph (f) of the section, subsection, definition, or clause in which that paragraph is contained.
+Except where there is express provision to the contrary,— for example, a reference to paragraph (f) is to be construed as a reference to paragraph (f) of the section, subsection, definition, or clause in which that paragraph is contained.
   (a) a reference in this Act to a particular Part, or section, is to be construed as a reference to a Part, or section, of this Act; and
   (b) a reference in this Act to some other particular element is to be construed as a reference to that element in its immediate context.

 ### 4A Construction of certain provisions
 (1) In this Act—
   (a) a provision referring to a tax liability or to a tax obligation, or to something a person must do, refers to a taxpayer's liability or obligation under a tax law:
-  (b) a provision referring to a taxpayer taking a tax position or to a taxpayer's tax position, also refers to the taxpayer's—whether knowingly or intentionally or involuntarily:
+  (b) a provision referring to a taxpayer taking a tax position or to a taxpayer's tax position, also refers to the taxpayer's— whether knowingly or intentionally or involuntarily:
     (i) claiming or returning or not claiming or returning the tax position; or (ii) paying, deducting, or withholding, or not paying, not deducting, or not withholding, an amount of tax; or (iii) being placed in the tax position,—